DrewL4/TwentyFourSeven/docs/UNRAID_GPU_SETUP.md

 ### Unraid Template Settings

-The template has been simplified to match DizqueTV's approach:
+The template has been simplified to match TwentyFourSeven's approach:

 #### **Required Settings:**
 - **ExtraParams**: `--restart=unless-stopped --runtime=nvidia`